AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 http://localhost:7555/gettingstarted
 ```
 Tip: If the network of the VM is bridged with the host, the web browser may be that of the host. <br>
-Note: This version does not retain settings you make in Graylog!
+Note 1: This version does not retain settings you make in Graylog!
+Note 2: (warning destructive:) If you want to reset all images and volumes:  sudo podman system prune -a; sudo podman volume rm -a

 <br><br>
 Great!
 You made it with the install. <br><br>